 Description: Mfeann.exe is not essential for the Windows OS and causes relatively few problems.
 Mfeann.exe is located in a subfolder of "C:\Program Files".

 The program is not visible.
 The mfeann.exe file is a Verisign signed file.
 The file has a digital signature.
 The file is not a Windows core file.
-The software listens for or sends data on open ports to a LAN or the Internet.
 Therefore the technical security rating is 25% dangerous, however you should also read the user reviews.

 If you experience any issues with installation of mfeann.exe, you can also